General Questions

 What size are the guided groups?

 We run our guided treks with between 2 and 10 people.
-We NEVER oversubscribe our groups to ensure that each client enjoys their time with the guide and the group and that the group remains safe.
+We don't oversubscribe our groups to ensure that each client enjoys their time with the guide and the group and that the group remains safe.

 How can I find out who else has booked the trek?